 Compensation Structure.
-The Compensation Committee establishes a total targeted cash compensation amount for each NEO, which includes base salary and non-equity incentive compensation (sometimes generically referred to herein as bonuses), intended to be an incentive for the NEOs to achieve above normal financial results for our business and to appropriately compensate the NEOs for successfully achieving such performance.
+The Compensation Committee establishes a total targeted cash compensation amount for each NEO, which includes base salary and annual incentive compensation (sometimes generically referred to herein as "annual incentives" or "incentives"), intended to serve as a retention incentive and an incentive for the NEOs to achieve above normal financial results for our business and to appropriately compensate the NEOs for successfully achieving such performance.
 Additionally, a significant portion of the executives' compensation is at-risk, vests over time if equity based, and is tied directly to our short-term and long-term success.
 All of the elements of our executive compensation program are designed to deliver both year-to-year and long-term stockholder value increases.

-The NEOs' non-equity incentive compensation is based on our operational performance which the Compensation Committee believes reflects the ability of the NEO to increase stockholder value in both the short-term and long-term.
+The NEOs' annual incentive compensation is based on our operational performance which the Compensation Committee believes reflects the ability of the NEOs to increase stockholder value in both the short-term and long-term.
 The individual amounts and mix of compensation elements are established based on the determination of the Compensation Committee as to whether each particular element provides an appropriate incentive for expected performance that would enhance stockholder value.
 These elements include performance factors related to financial and operational goals established for the NEOs each year.